Este artículo está también disponible en / This post is also available in: Spanish

 The quality and location of housing has direct implications for the health of those who inhabit it.
 There are many studies that support how the fact that residing in an adequate housing unit contributes to improving household’s health.
 That a home has access to water and sanitation services, in a safe area, and located close to health care and education services greatly affects the health of the entire family.

 On World Health Day, at the IDB’s Urban Development and Housing Division, we want to address the direct relationship between health and housing.
-This blog can be very useful for cities and municipalities that are working on public policies aimed at improving the health of their residents, since these policies must be coordinated with those carried out at the neighborhoods and home scales.
+This blog, that is part of a series about Healthy Cities, can be very useful for cities and municipalities that are working on public policies aimed at improving the health of their residents, since these policies must be coordinated with those carried out at the neighborhoods and home scales.

 Informal neighborhoods: when poor sanitation infrastructure is a source of disease and pollution